SPONSORSHIP AND PATRONAGE

 Modern pentathlon - ENGIE ambassador in Saint-Etienne

-To this day, Elodie Clouvel, 35, is the first and only French athlete to have won an Olympic medal in her discipline.
+To this day, Elodie Clouvel, 36, is the first French athlete to have won an Olympic medal in her discipline.
 However, she began her sports career as a high-level swimmer.
 A member of Pole France at Font-Romeu, she then set about training with Philippe Lucas with one target in her sights: the Beijing Olympics (2008).
 Unqualified, Elodie then decided to focus her attention on the Modern Pentathlon, and joined INSEP.
 Her decision paid off: two seasons later, in 2011, she picked up her first medals: a gold in France and then a bronze in the finals of the World Cup.

 Outside of her sports career, Elodie is also a member of the Armée des Champions : promoted to captain in 2022, she is also a sponsor of the “Gendarmes de Cœur” association, which helps members of the gendarmerie affected by illness, disability or the loss of a loved one.